0phoff/DotFiles/README.md

 ## Different Files Explained
 Like a lot of people, I keep all my dotfiles in a separate folder, and create symlink at the places where they should be.

-	- Bash/ : In this directory you can find my bashrc as well as other small scripts I either source in my bashrc or symlink to /usr/bin to be able to execute
+	- Bash/ : In this directory you can find my bashrc as well as other small scripts I either source or symlink to /usr/bin
 	- Tmux/ : This folder contains my tmux configuration
 	- Vim/	: This folder contains my Vim configuration.
 I use neovim, so that's a thing to consider...